kneron/document_center/docs/plus/customized_api/introduction.md

     Where models actually run.
 Besides the model inference, the preprocess and the postprocess can be chosen to run on NCPU Firmware.

-The diagram below demostrates the inference flow for every models runnig on Kneron AI dongle, and how the PLUS, SCPU, and NCPU interact with each other.
+The diagram below demonstrates the inference flow for every models runnig on Kneron AI device, and how the PLUS, SCPU, and NCPU interact with each other.

 ![](../imgs/customized_api_develop_flow.png)